Need a fast answer on AI API pricing in 2026? Start here.

 Best value: GPT-5 at $1.25/$10.00 is the sweet spot for production workloads.
 GPT-5 nano at $0.05/$0.40 is unbeatable for simple classification and extraction tasks.

 Watch out for: Reasoning models (o3, o3-pro) generate hidden thinking tokens billed as output, which can inflate costs 5–14× beyond what the sticker price suggests.
+For side-by-side numbers by reasoning tier, use our reasoning models cost comparison.

 Anthropic